dymmond/esmerald/docs/en/docs/lifespan-events.md

 This is quite something to unwrap here.
 What is actually happening?

-So, before you need to explicitly declare the `on_startup` and `on_shutdown` events in the corresponding parameters in the Esmerald application but with the `lifespan` you do that in **one place only**.
+So, before you need to explicitly declare the `on_startup` and `on_shutdown` events in the corresponding parameters in the Ravyn application but with the `lifespan` you do that in **one place only**.

 The first part before the `yield` will be executed **before the application starts** and the second part after the `yield` will be executed **after the application is finished**.

-The `lifespan` function takes an `app: Esmerald` as a parameter because is then injected into the application and the framework will know what to do with it.
+The `lifespan` function takes an `app: Ravyn` as a parameter because is then injected into the application and the framework will know what to do with it.

 ### Async context manager